EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 }
 {% endhighlight %}

 Currently, this `Scene` does nothing.
-But it will compile and run.
-It'll open up a window, with the title "Hello World".
+But it will compile and run, and open up a window with the title "Hello World".

 ### Preparing our first Texture
 We want to render something onto the screen at this point.
 For this, we want to create a new directory within our